Andriy Pyatov

-Andriy Valeriyovych Pyatov (Андрі́й Вале́рійович Пятов; born 28 June 1984) is a Ukrainian professional footballer who plays as a goalkeeper for the Ukrainian Premier League club Shakhtar Donetsk.
+Andriy Valeriyovych Pyatov (Андрі́й Вале́рійович Пятов; born 28 June 1984) is a Ukrainian former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Ukrainian Premier League club Shakhtar Donetsk.

 Club career

 Artemida Kirovohrad

 Pyatov started his career in Kirovohrad playing for amateur club Artemida (sponsored by a former local liquor factory Artemida) in the 2000 Amateur League when he was still 15 years old.

 Vorskla-2 Poltava

 In 2001 Pyatov moved to Poltava where he at first joined Vorskla Poltava junior teams and its second team in lower leagues.
 In Poltava he spent five seasons.
 His debut at professional level Pyatov made for Vorskla-2 during the 2000–01 season in the away game against Elektron Romny on 25 March 2001 in Romny, which his team lost 3–1.

 Vorskla Poltava

 His debut in the Vyshcha Liha (now Ukrainian Premier League) for the Vorskla senior squad Pyatov made at the end of the 2002–03 season on 18 June 2003 when Vorskla was hosting Illichivets Mariupol in a game that finished with a 1–1 draw.